Military Police Corps (Israel): Sectors

 The military police has a multitude of sectors (migzarim), which carry out the responsibilities highlighted above.
 In addition, an instruction and training sector is present, like in all other IDF corps, and operates similarly to the others (see training above).

 Law enforcement and traffic

-The law enforcement and traffic (Shitur VeTa'avura) sector is responsible for enforcing the discipline and proper image of soldiers, and road patrols to insure proper driving by the IDF soldiers.
-Soldiers in this unit often wear a combination cap instead of the standard blue beret.
+The law enforcement and traffic (Shitur VeTa'avura) sector is responsible for enforcing the discipline, dress code, and proper driving by IDF soldiers.
+Soldiers in this unit often wear a peaked cap instead of the standard blue beret.

 General law enforcement missions and other missions undertaken by policemen in this sector include: